The release of KaleidoSwap Alpha v0.1 has been announced, enabling the trading of RGB assets on the Lightning Network.

 Supported networks

-The first alpha version currently supports only Regtest, Signet, and Testnet3.
+The first alpha version supports exclusively RGB on the Regtest, Signet, and Testnet3 test networks.

-Developers emphasize that since this is an alpha-stage software, mainnet use is not currently recommended.
-Users testing the platform should be aware of possible limitations, such as frozen swaps and other technical issues typical of early-stage development.
+Developers emphasize that since this is alpha-stage software, mainnet use is not currently recommended.
+Users wishing to test the platform should be aware of possible limitations, including frozen swaps and other technical issues typical of early-stage software development.

-For upcoming versions, the KaleidoSwap team has revealed plans to introduce a P2P marketplace for asset trading.
+For upcoming versions of the platform, the KaleidoSwap team has revealed plans to introduce a P2P marketplace for exchanges.